-An advocate for America’s Wild Horses, Barbara’s personal horse, Reno, was captured by the government in the mountains of Northern Nevada.
+Barbara is an advocate for America’s Wild Horses.
+Her personal horse, Reno, was captured by the government in the mountains of Northern Nevada.
 She has worked with horse whisperers and round pen trainers since 1995, and spent time with wild horse gatherer, Steve Harris.
-Barbara is also devoted to the rehabilitation to second careers for off-the-track race horses.
+Barbara also advocates the rehabilitation to second careers for racehorses.

 Her blog The Riding Instructor is followed by thousands of instructors and students who seek knowledge in teaching and the equestrian business.

-An equestrian historian, Barbara’s blog U.S. Horsemanship is devoted to the history of horsemanship in America.
+An equestrian historian, Barbara’s blog U.S. Horsemanship preserves the history of horsemanship in America.

-Currently, Barbara is working on her fourth fiction manuscript and is a member of American Christian Fiction Writers, Romance Writers of America, RWA Faith, Hope, and Charity, and Heart of America Christian Writer’s Network.
+Barbara is a member of American Christian Fiction Writers, Romance Writers of America, and RWA Faith, Hope, and Love.

 Barbara is represented by Linda S. Glaz of Hartline Literary Agency.